D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

     id.Should().Be(expectedGuid); // Asserting that the ID is indeed a GUID
     ```

-- **FileSystem.cs**: Provides an abstraction over file system operations, enabling better testing of file-related functionality.
+- **FileSystem**: Provides an abstraction over file system operations, enabling better testing of file-related functionality.

 #### Examples:
 1. **Injecting FileSystem into a component:**